Terminus

 This is a feat the (female) director is so proud of that she lets the shot linger for a full minute.
 Before cutting immediately to Tegan crawling on all-fours towards the camera in a boob-tube.

-It’s not difficult to see how we end up with the next companion being introduced in a bikini.
+It’s becoming clearer how we end up with the next companion being introduced in a bikini.

 Anyway, we’ll worry about that when we get there.
-Back in the here and now, aspects of Terminus worry us plenty.
+Back in the here and now, there are enough concerning aspects of Terminus to occupy us aplenty.

-Even though this is a strong sendoff for Nyssa, it’s impossible to ignore the fact she remains firmly on the wooden side: watch the scene where she delivers her post-cure radiation monologue and you can see her trying to remember the lines.
+Even though this is a strong send-off for Nyssa, it’s impossible to ignore the fact she remains solidly wooden: watch the scene where she delivers her post-cure radiation monologue and you can see her trying to remember the lines.

 Maybe they should have taped them to the wall ala Hartnell in The Three Doctors.